 I kind of knew this before I had kids, but I really had it driven home watching my son act just like me when he's thrown for a loop.
 (It's not a good look on either of us, to be honest.)
 Whether it's a natural tendency or a learned behavior remains to be seen, but either way it was a pretty uncomfortable realization.

-But while they're good at communicating how they feel, they're especially good at communicating that they need snacks, and let me tell you that need is constant and they can be extremely emotive about it.
+good at communicating how they feel, they're especially good at communicating that they need snacks, and let me tell you that need is constant and they can be extremely emotive about it.
+I'm Terribly Impatient

 I'm someone who is used to moving "at a clip," if you will.
 (Go ahead and blame it on years of living in New York City.)
 I'm used to moving at a certain pace, and I realize that pace does not leave much patience for the pace of others.

 OMG KID HOW LONG DOES IT TAKE TO GET OUT OF THE CAR?!
 UNBUCKLE YOUR SEAT BELT, OPEN THE DOOR AND CLIMB OUT LET'S GOOOOOOO!